dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

  && (  _CPPUNWIND == 0 )
 ```

 Please do remember `SEH_BUILD` is invented in here to simplify what we mean.

-SEH is always available and always in use by the Windows implementation.
+> SEH is always available to any Windows based code.

 **Windows no C++ exceptions build** -- is cl.exe C/C++ build without any `/EH` switch or with a famous `/kernel` switch.
 [SEH](https://docs.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp?view=vs-2019) is intrinsic to Windows.
 SEH is in the foundations of Windows programming.
 RTTI can exist in that situation.